MrZodoxVpython/General/README.md

 # Announcement
-this repo will be use for all shitFile
+this repo will use for all shitFile